 Eligible classes at college are generally in academic areas where the high school curriculum has been exhausted or the class is not offered by the high school.
-The Head of School must approve all dualenrollment courses before the student registers.
-After Head of School approval, the student must then register through the college's admissions office.
+The Registrar or School Counselor must approve all dual enrollment courses before the student registers.
+After approval, the student must then register through the college's admissions office.